trizen/sidef-book/syntax_and_semantics/literals/nil_and_null.md

 ## Null

-The *Null* singleton type represents a defined value, with no specific meaning other than its existence.
+The *Null* singleton type represents a defined value, with its specific meaning depending on the context in which it is used.

 ```ruby
 null